Fisher College of Business – The Ohio State University

 Fisher offers a traditional 2 year MBA program.

-What are the application deadlines for Fisher’s MBA program?
+What are the application deadlines for the Fisher full-time MBA program?

-Upon matriculation at Ohio State Fisher, students averaged 29 years in age with roughly five years of full-time work experience.
-The average GMAT score of incoming students clocked in at 676 while the average GRE was 312.
-In total, 29% of students in the Class of 2020 are international, 32% are women and 12% identify as a member of a minority group.
+Upon matriculation at Ohio State Fisher, students averaged 4.6 years of full-time work experience.
+The average GMAT score of incoming students clocked in at 673 while the average GRE composite score was 322.
+In total, 43% of students in the Class of 2024 are international, 32% are women and nine percent identify as a member of a domestic minority group.

 - Academic transcripts

 - GMAT or GRE score

 - Application fee